Disney's Animal Kingdom

 To help try and address this, Disney have introduced a range of new night-time entertainments.

-There is to be a new “Rivers of Light” show on Discovery River featuring live music, floating lanterns, water screens and swirling animal imagery and live performers on Discovery Island.
-It was originally planned to open in April 2016 but technical difficulties delayed the opening and it now looks like in might finally open in December.
+There is a new “Rivers of Light” show on Discovery River featuring live music, floating lanterns, water screens and swirling animal imagery and live performers on Discovery Island.
+It was originally planned to open in April 2016 but technical difficulties delayed the opening and it finally opened on February 10, 2017.

 The Kilimanjaro Safaris ride has been extended to offer Sunset Kilimanjaro Safaris in the evenings after dark.
 Two new species, African wild dogs and hyenas, can be seen for the first time.